Uniform in time weak propagation of chaos on the torus: Introduction

-\textit{About the test function.} In all our results, the function $\Phi$ is allowed to be any arbitrary sufficiently smooth `nonlinear' functional on ${\mathcal P}(\bT^d)$ (with the additional constraint that it is rotation invariant in example (3)).
-The need for smoothness should not come as a surprise, since the weak error provides an estimate for the difference ${\mathcal L}(\mu_{t}^N) - \delta_{m(t ; \mu)}$ when acting, by duality, on a suitable space of real-valued functions defined on ${\mathcal P}(\bT^d)$.
-Also, all the aforementioned results for the analysis of the weak error have similar requirements.
-To make it clear, we assume here that $\Phi$ has two `linear functional' (or `flat') derivatives with respect to the measure argument (see the next section for the details) that are H\"older continuous in the spatial variables (the derivatives of $\Phi$ at a measure $\mu$ are functions on the torus; H\"older continuity is thus interpreted in terms of the standard distance on the torus).
+In all our results, the function $\Phi$ is a sufficiently smooth `nonlinear' functional on ${\mathcal P}(\bT^d)$.
+To make it clear, $\Phi$ has two `linear functional' (or `flat') derivatives with respect to the measure argument (see Section \ref{se:2} for the details) that are H\"older continuous in the spatial variables (the derivatives of $\Phi$ at a measure $\mu$ are functions on the torus; H\"older continuity is thus interpreted in terms of the standard distance on the torus).
 When specialising to a linear function $\Phi(\mu)=\int_{\bT^d} F(x) \mu(\ud x)$, this says that $F$ has to be merely H\"older continuous.
 In contrast, $F$ is required to be twice differentiable (with bounded derivatives) in \cite{arnaudon2020}.
 Our strategy of allowing such weaker conditions combines two main ingredients.
-First, we exploit in a systematic manner the smoothing effect of the Laplace operator in \eqref{eq: forward eqn } (using Schauder's estimates); Second, we introduce a mollification method for $\Phi$ that permits to work with a smoother $\Phi$, provided that the resulting bounds for the weak error only depend on the regularity properties of the unmollified $\Phi$.
-To the best of our knowledge, such a regularisation argument for functions defined on the space of probability measures is new and is interesting on its own.
+First, we exploit in a systematic manner the smoothing effect of the Laplace operator in \eqref{eq: forward eqn } (using Schauder's estimates, very like in the finite time analysis carried out in \cite{MR4377993,CHAUDRUDERAYNAL20221}); Second, we use a mollification method for $\Phi$, introduced in the first arXiv version \cite{DelarueTse-arXiv} of this work and then studied in a systematic manner in \cite{cecchin2022weak}, that permits to work with a smoother $\Phi$, provided that the resulting bounds for the weak error only depend on the regularity properties of the unmollified $\Phi$.
+In the end, a typical instance of nonlinear function is:

-The advantage of working with a general function $\Phi$ (as opposed to linear or polynomial functions) is two-fold.
-Firstly, we may choose, as a typical instance of nonlinear function: